 On April 2015, Lipscomb University achieved internationally respected “All-Steinway” status and now provides its students only Steinway pianos for lessons, practicing and performing, moving to the higher level of musicianship this superb instrument provides and demands.

 The Lipscomb University School of Music is an accredited institutional member of the National Association of Schools of Music.
-The Department School of Music is also the first in the nation to require music majors to sit for the Associated Board of the Royal Schools of Music (ABRSM) exams.
+In addition, the School of Music was the first in the nation to provide students with the opportunity to take the music theory exam for the Associated Board of the Royal Schools of Music.
 Any incoming freshman student who has already passed the ABRSM Grade 8 Exam and wishes to major in music automatically qualifies for a music scholarship of $1,000 per semester.

 The School of Music collaborates with the College of Bible and Ministry to offer an interdisciplinary major in worship ministry to provide students with the knowledge and skills to assist congregations in meaningful, purposeful times of worship.